Brian Garvey, Executive Director

 Cole Harrison, Administrative Director

-Cole is Administrative Director of Massachusetts Peace Action (MAPA) and MAPA Education Fund (MAPAEF), taking responsibility for the organization’s finances and technology systems, and was executive director for 2012 to 2024.
+Cole is Administrative Director of Massachusetts Peace Action (MAPA) and MAPA Education Fund (MAPAEF), taking responsibility for the organization’s finances, technology systems, and process improvement, as well as staff support for our Palestine and Mideast campaigns. and was executive director for 2012 to 2024.
 He has worked with the Massachusetts People’s Budget Campaign, Massachusetts Poor People’s Campaign, Our Revolution Massachusetts, the Indigenous Legislative Agenda, United for Justice with Peace, and United for Peace and Justice (UFPJ).
 Born in Delhi, India, he has a B.A. from Harvard in applied mathematics and a M.S. from Northeastern in computer science.
 He worked for the Symphony Tenants Organizing Project and the Fenway News in the 1970s, participated in the Jamaica Plain Committee on Central America (JP COCA) in the 1980s, and was a software developer and manager at CompuServe Data Technologies, Praxis Inc., and Ask.com before joining Massachusetts Peace Action in 2010.
 He lives in Roslindale.

 Katrina Tummino, Fundraising and Development Specialist